You will have reactions, such as anxiety, stress, or grief, to the increased and persistent stressors and potential trauma you are encountering.

 Coping with Moral Distress

-Many nurses are encountering unprecedented circumstances that may cause moral injury.
-This moral distress can be difficult to cope with and you may need additional support to address the damage it can cause.
+Nurses might encounter circumstances that may cause moral injury.
 Symptoms of moral distress include self-criticism and intense feelings of shame, guilt, or disgust.
 It can also contribute to depression or post-traumatic stress disorder.

 Warning Signs of Excessive Stress